Aside from its pleasing aroma, Lavender Essential Oil is great for a number of applications. They include:

 Lavender has been around for much of human history.
 Ancient Romans, Greeks, Egyptians, and Indians employed the herb for its medicinal, therapeutic, and even culinary properties.
 When King Tut’s tomb was discovered in the early 1920s, archaeologists found lavender inside … which even retained some of its scent over all those centuries.
 You’ll also find references to lavender in medical textbooks and the Bible.

 In Latin, “lavare” means “to wash.”
 And indeed, in eras of fewer baths, everyone from ancient Romans and English queens employed lavender to freshen their clothing, bedding, and bodies.

-Both Lavender Greece and Lavender Bulgaria essential oils (Lavandula angustifolia) are also commonly known as English Lavender, Garden Lavender, Common Lavender, True Lavender, and Narrow-Leaved Lavender.
-Their medium-strength floral, herbaceous, sweet, and woody aroma presents a top-middle fragrance note.
+Lavender Essential Oil (Lavandula angustifolia) is also commonly known as English Lavender, Garden Lavender, Common Lavender, True Lavender, and Narrow-Leaved Lavender.
+Its medium-strength floral, herbaceous, sweet, and woody aroma presents a top-middle fragrance note.

-Lavender Greece, however, is the sweeter of the two, while the Bulgaria variety is more herbaceous with a slightly sharper, heavier scent.
-For those who are not fans of the traditional lavender scent, we encourage you to give Lavender Greece, a more herbal and rich variety a try.
+Lavender is sourced from different countries; the most common are Bulgaria and Greece.
+Depending on the country of origin, the aroma of the lavender plant can vary.
+While they are of the same variety (Lavandula angustifolia), Lavender from Greece is known to be slightly sweeter, while the Lavender from Bulgaria is more herbaceous with a slightly sharper, heavier scent.
+For those who are not fans of the traditional lavender scent, we encourage you to give the Lavender from Greece a try.

-Both fragrances do offer the same calming properties, so which you choose boils down largely to personal preference.
+Both fragrances offer the same calming properties, so whichever you choose boils down to personal preference.

-Here are a few of our favorite ways to incorporate the oil into your daily routine:
+Here are a few of our favorite ways to incorporate Lavender Essential Oil into your daily routine: